holaphil/garbarnation-aab73/content/pages/index.md

 seo:
   title: Welcome to GarBar Nation
   description: >-
-    Spotlighting garage bar (#GarBar) renovations across the nation.
+    Spotlighting garage to bar conversions (#GarBar) and renovations across the nation.
 Move your car, build a bar!
   extra:
     - name: 'og:type'
       value: website